Virginia's 45th House of Delegates district

 Virginia's 45th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 45 includes part of the city of Alexandria as well as parts of Arlington and Fairfax counties.
-The seat has been represented by Democrat Elizabeth Bennett-Parker since 2022.
+District 45 includes the city of Norton, the counties of Lee, Scott, and Wise, and part of Dickenson County.
+The seat has been represented by Republican Terry Kilgore since 1994.

 Geography

-District 45 consists of the eastern half of the city of Alexandria and parts of Arlington and Fairfax counties.
-It is in Virginia's 8th Congressional District.
+District 45 consists of far southwest Virginia, and borders the states of Kentucky and Tennessee.
+It is in Virginia's 9th Congressional District.

 Electoral history

 Democrat Mark Levine won a five-way Democratic Primary in June 2015 and was elected without opposition that fall.
 He was re-elected without opposition in 2017, receiving the highest vote total of any 2017 candidate for the Virginia House of Delegates.

 Levine ran for reelection unchallenged in the November 2019 general election and was elected to a third term.
 Levine lost renomination in 2021.

+Following the state's redistricting in 2021, Virginia's 1st House of Delegates district moved to northeast Virginia and the 45th was moved to the southwest Virginia.
+The geographic area has been represented by Republican Terry Kilgore since 1994, who ran unopposed for the 45th district in 2023.